idilkara/CS308-project/README.md

     Database: PostgreSQL

-    To build and run the container :
+    To build and run the container (cd to the db folder):

         docker build -t ecommerce-db .